Kristian Hargreaves: Development

 Kristian is characterised as an "intelligent and charming student" who arrives in Hollyoaks to study molecular biology.
+A writer from the official Hollyoaks website revealed that Kristian is "intelligent, charming and witty, he's also prone to arrogance and appearing patronising."
 Brown said that Kristian was enjoyable to play because he is "so big-headed and arrogant".
 He also said that Kristian has a "dark side" because there have been situations he has found himself in which left viewers feeling unsure.
 Also admitting he had wanted the programme to explore Kristian's past and hoped it would be "dark".
-The Shropshire Star describe Kristian as the serial's "heartthrob student".